ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 gem install rdoc -f
 ```

-CAUTION: The initial version of this post said rdoc-6.1.1.gem which was still vulnerable.
+*Update:* The initial version of this post said rdoc-6.1.1.gem which was still vulnerable.
 Please make sure that you install rdoc-6.1.2 or later.

 Regarding the development version (master branch), update to HEAD.